WVURAIL/dspira-lessons/_posts/2023-06-27-gr_radio_astro_Installation_Ubuntu20.md

 title: Installing gr-radio_astro on Ubuntu 20.04
 summary:  Details for installing gr-radio_astro on Ubuntu 20.04
 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
-categories: ['Telescope Software Setup']
+categories: ['Software Setup']
+order: 8
 ---

-This will install the spectrometer program *spectrometer_w_cal.grc* as well as other useful radio astronomy GNURadio programs onto a system using Ubuntu 20.04.
+This will install the spectrometer program *spectrometer_w_cal.grc* as well as other useful radio astronomy GNU Radio programs onto a system using Ubuntu 20.04.

 Complete the following steps:

    1. Open a terminal window in Ubuntu.

-   2. Install gnuradio external python dependencies and SDR drivers by typing the following and hit enter:
+   2. Install GNU Radio external python dependencies and SDR drivers by typing the following and hit enter:
    ```
       sudo apt install gnuradio gr-osmosdr airspy python3-h5py python3-ephem git cmake liborc-0.4-dev -y
    ```